Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Apparatus

-The RF serrodyne signal is generated by an AWG followed by an amplifier, which then drives the EOM.
-The AWG is a commodity RFSoC (AMD Xilinx RFSoC 4x2), a development board based on the AMD ZYNQ Ultrascale+ RFSoC ZU48DR device.
-The AMD device is a monolithic radio-frequency system on chip (RFSoC) that contains a processing system (PS) with a quad-core 64-bit ARM processor and a dual-core 32-bit ARM, a field programmable gate array (FPGA) with nearly a million programmable logic cells (PL), and eight 14-bit digital to analog converters (DAC) with a maximum sampling rate of $10\text{ GSPS}$.
-The RFSoC 4x2 development board exposes only 4 ADC channels and 2 DAC channels to the user.
 We wrote in Verilog a ramp generator core based on a 32-bit accumulator with 32-bit programmable increment \textit{inc} to feed one of the RFSoC DAC channels with a digital ramp.
-Since the SoC PL cannot work at the 10 GHz rate of the DAC channel, we enabled multiplexing in the DAC and the ramp generator core is run at a clock frequency of 615 MHz and replicated 16 times to calculate 16 output samples for each PL clock cycle.
-The resulting 32-bit registers are multiplied by a 16-bit gain factor \textit{g} and the 14 most significant bits of the 16 48-bit results are fed to the DAC core during each PL clock cycle resulting in a 9.85 GSPS analog output.
-The programmable increment \textit{inc} and gain \textit{g} are memory mapped to the PS system memory using automatically generated cores available in AMD Vivado.
+Since the SoC PL cannot work at the $10\text{ GHz}$ rate of the DAC channel, we enabled multiplexing in the DAC and the ramp generator core is run at a clock frequency of $615\text{ MHz}$ and replicated 16 times to calculate 16 output samples for each PL clock cycle.
+The resulting 32-bit registers are multiplied by a 16-bit gain factor \textit{g} and the 14 most significant bits of the 16 48-bit results are fed to the DAC core during each PL clock cycle resulting in a $9.85\text{ GSPS}$ analog output.
+The programmable increment \textit{inc} and gain \textit{g} are memory mapped to the PS memory using automatically generated cores available in AMD Vivado.

 The PS runs PYNQ (Python Productivity for ZYNQ), a Linux Ubuntu-based distribution, and allows the user to write Python application programming interfaces (API) to interface PL and PS through memory mapped registers or direct memory access (DMA).
 In our specific case we wrote an API to adjust amplitude and frequency of the sawtooth waveform.
 The Python code also manages the conversion between physical units (normalized scaling factor and Hz) and hardware units (16 and 32-bit codes) used in \textit{g} and \textit{inc} registers.
-The latency for changing the shift frequency via python executed on the board in the current unoptimized implementation is $\sim75\;\mu\mbox{s}$--the minimum possible latency is $40\text{ ns}$ set by the DAC pipeline.
-The source for the ramp generator is available on GitHub.
-The RF amplifier has a bandwidth of $10$ to $4200\text{ MHz}$, $37\text{ dB}$ gain varying by at most $1.5\text{ dB}$ over its bandwidth, $+32\text{ dBm}$ P1dB, and $+44\text{ dBm}$ OIP3 (Mini-Circuits ZHL-10M4G21W0+).
+The latency for changing the shift frequency via python executed on the board in the current unoptimized implementation is $\sim75\;\mu\text{s}$–the minimum possible latency is $40\text{ ns}$ set by the DAC pipeline.
+The source for the ramp generator is available on GitHub: \url{https://github.com/JQIamo/ramp_generator_RFSoC4x2}.